 SWPROB(n, W) = p-value of the Shapiro-Wilk test for a sample of size n for test statistic W

-Note that SHAPIRO(R1, True), SWTEST(R1, True), SWCoeff(n, j, True) and SWCoeff(R1, C1, True) refer to the results using the Royston algorithm, as described in Shapiro-Wilk Expanded Test.
+It is important to note that SHAPIRO(R1, TRUE), SWTEST(R1, TRUE), SWCoeff(n, j, TRUE) and SWCoeff(R1, C1, TRUE) refer to the results using the Royston algorithm, as described in Shapiro-Wilk Expanded Test.